PedroFreitas90/LI3/proj-c/README.md

 # reference_repo
-Repositório com ficheiros comuns a todos os projetos.

-Estrutura do repositório:

-- pasta `include`: contém todos os ficheiros `.h`
-- pasta `src`: contém o código realizado pelo grupo (ficheiros `.c`)
-- pasta `src/lib`: contém as definições dos tipos que constam na definição da interface do programa
+Repository with all comun project's files.

+Repository's structure:

+-`include` folder : contain all `.h` files
-- pastas `src/obj` e `src/obj/lib`: conterão os ficheiros `.o` quando o programa for compilado
+-`src` folder: contain all code made by the group (`.c` files) -`src/lib` folder: contain all type definition that are listed in program's interface -`src/obj` and `src/obj/lib` files : conterão os ficheiros `.o` quando o programa for compiladoadada